Security Awareness Training: What Does a Phishing Email Look Like?

 Why Do Threat Actors Send Phishing Emails?

-• Malware: Sometimes the goal is to drop a probe on your network to gather more data before launching a more sophisticated attack.
-You might not even notice any wrongdoing after clicking on a malicious link.
-This is extremely important in the world of intellectual property – a threat actor may be acting on behalf of one of your largest competitors, attempting to steal patent, blueprint or script information to clone your valuable assets and beat you to market.
-This happens every day.
-To put it into context, when the U.S. government proposes adding tariffs to China because of ongoing intellectual property theft, this is what they are referencing.
+This is incredibly important in the world of intellectual property where a threat actor may be acting on behalf of a nation state or one of your largest competitors, attempting to steal patent, blueprint or script information to clone your valuable assets and beat you to market.
+It can happen to any organization regardless of size or industry.

 What Does a Phishing Email Look Like?